AP Racing Limited

 Porsche 991 Carrera S/4S/GTS (PCCB and Iron Rotors)

-Complete front AP Racing Radi-Cal Competition Brake Kit for Porsche 991 911 S/4S/GTS
+Complete front AP Racing Radi-Cal Competition Brake Kit for Porsche 991 911 S/4S/GTS and 992 Carrera base and Carrera 4.

 Features AP Racing Radi-Cal 9669 calipers with option for 25mm (1 inch) thick pads for extreme durability!